University of Mary: Campus

 The University of Mary is a rural campus located about 4 mi south of Bismarck and was built on a high prairie bluff overlooking the "Capital City."
-The campus includes 24 buildings.
+The campus includes 24 buildings and is accessible via the Green 3 Route of Bis-Man Transit.
 Several of the original buildings on campus were designed by architect Marcel Breuer.

 The Harold Schafer Leadership Center is home to a leadership program that the university offers.
 The upper floor usually holds conferences and meetings while the lower floor is home to IT training centers.

 The Benedictine Center for Servant Leadership is one of the oldest buildings on campus, since it previously served as the library and a priory for the Sisters.
 It primarily houses the university's administrative offices, including the Offices of the President, Academic Affairs, Undergraduate Admissions, UMary Online, Public Affairs, Financial Aid, the Registrar, Student Accounts, Student Success Center, Student Development, Career and Testing Services, M-Card Office, and the Business Office.
 It is also home to the Liffrig School of Education and Behavioral Sciences, three residence halls (below), and the Hauer Family Theater.

 St. Joseph's Hall for Men is a men's faith-based residence hall.
 Boniface Hall is a women's residence hall.
 St. Scholastica's Hall for Women is a women's faith-based residence hall.
 Roers Hall is a freshman women's residence housing the Saint Scholastica community on its third floor.

 Welder Library was built in 1990 and is named for the university's president emerita, Sister Thomas Welder.
 The library houses 61,000 print volumes, more than 340,000 eBooks, 3,600 multimedia items, and databases providing access to over 60,000 journals.
 The library building is also home to the humanities division of the School of Arts and Sciences.

 Greg Butler Hall is a women's residence hall located just southeast of the Welder Library.
 Hillside Hall is a women's residence hall located just northeast of the Welder Library.
 An outdoor track and baseball field are located east of both halls.